 Premier International Tours is offering it's customers a wonderful opportunity to participate in a new raffle fundraiser.

-We will hold an annual raffle and the grand prize is two international airline tickets between North America and Europe (you can pick any airport in Western Europe or the 48 continental states of the USA or Canada).
+We will hold an annual raffle and the grand prize is two international airline tickets between North America and Europe (you can pick any airport in Western Europe or Canada).
 The value of this prize is approximately $ 2,000-$ 3,000.00.
 The winners of the prize must allow four months notice of travel dates from the date of the draw.

 We feel confident that this raffle program can raise a minimum of $500.00 /€ 500.00/£ 300.00 per player to contribute to their tour cost.

-It is important that the ticket stubs be sent to us no later than January 1, 2020.
-The drawing will be held during the United Soccer Coaches (formerly NSCAA) Convention in mid January of 2020.
+It is important that the ticket stubs be sent to us no later than January 1, 2024.
+The drawing will be held during the United Soccer Coaches (formerly NSCAA) Convention January 11-13, 2024.

 Premier International Tours